HubertRyanOfficial/react-native-firebase-tools/README.md

 ```

-Here we can assume that in the end, the data corresponds to the type `PostFormatterType` and the rawData which would be the form in which the document came from the bank would be its original format which corresponds to the `PostType`.
+Here we can assume that in the end, the data corresponds to the type `PostNormalizedType` and the rawData which would be the form in which the document came from the bank would be its original format which corresponds to the `PostType`.

-> Remembering how I had it above, you don't need to specify the document **ID** in the type, because it's already added by default, even if you are using formatter.
+> Remembering how I had it above, you don't need to specify the document **ID** in the type, because it's already added by default, even if you are using normalizer.

 <img width="100%" src="https://imgur.com/RgqRyiF.png"><br/>